xtfocus/azure_rag_doc_preprocess/README.md

 - [x] extract_texts_and_images takes too long for some reason. need checks
 - [x] add summary image description before embedding
 - Recognize complex pages and handle them like a total image.
+    - Recognize big text blocks within complex pages that can also be treated like normal text?

 Retrieval (in my other repo):